-We first got a taste of iOS 14 app clips with the slick Titanium Apple Card setup that leverages the NFC background tag reading ability of iPhone XR/XS and later.
+We first got a taste of iOS 14 App Clips with the slick Titanium Apple Card setup that leverages the NFC background tag reading ability, now called NFC with reader mode, of iPhone XR/XS and later.
 Jennifer Bailey gave a sneak peek of NFC background tag Apple Pay in May 2019 but the pieces weren’t in place for a WWDC19 rollout.

 The first problem was the iPhone lineup. iPhone 8 didn’t fit because only A12 Bionic devices and later support NFC background tag reading.
 This was solved with the release of A13 Bionic powered iPhone SE and deletion of iPhone 8 from the lineup.

 The second problem was the clunky ‘launch an app’ or ‘launch Safari’ to do anything.
 This has been a problem for NFC tag solution providers like SmartPlate.
 User interaction needs to reside on a task focused pop-up sheet while the screen is on.
 The new iOS 14 App Clips framework that works hand in hand with iOS 14 Core NFC to load just what is needed to take care of the NFC tag task at hand, is the right solution.

 The pieces appear to fit very nicely now: the NFC background tag sheet pops-up ‘while the screen is on’, the right code snippets load in for a simple focused task, the user can Sign In with Apple ID if needed, and pay with Apple Pay.
 Simple, uncluttered action; no apps, no Safari launch.
 And we have background NFC tag reading on every current iPhone model.

 There are a few flies in the ointment:

 - Face ID in the face mask era is a lousy unlock and Apple Pay user experience, App Clip powered NFC background tag reading is gonna rock on Touch ID iPhone SE even though it was designed for Face ID.